Dana Evan Kaplan: South Africa

 Kaplan reported that the South African Jewish community swung between feelings of jubilation that the transition to majority democratic rule had been achieved so peacefully and fear that the new society might not have a place for them.
 He noted that they were also concerned about the potential for a dramatic increase in crime and violence.
 Kaplan pressed for a much more extensive public endorsement of prophetic Judaism.
 “Only if Judaism can be presented as a religion with a strong theme of social justice can Jews retain their prominent role in society as critics and commentators.”

 As rabbi, Kaplan invited a number of high-profile speakers to events that were hosted by the temple and open to the public.
 The most prominent of these individuals was Archbishop Desmond Tutu, who was about to begin his duties as co-chairman of the South African Truth and Reconciliation Commission.
 Tutu cited biblical sources to highlight the obligation to seek out justice and to fight against injustice.
 The Archbishop remarked that if he and his fellow Anglicans took the ethical message of scriptures seriously and applied it to the struggle against apartheid, the “real fault” lies with the Jews for having given such morally inspiring sentiments to the world.

 Kaplan wrote a number of articles during his time in South Africa in which he argued that the process of reconciliation and healing that the country was then undertaking could be greatly bolstered by the wisdom from Jewish teachings.
 In an article in The Reconstructionist, he described the exercise of healing emotional wounds using the story of Joseph and his estranged brothers.
-Kaplan compared the conciliatory attitude of Joseph towards his brothers with that of Nelson Mandella towards the leaders of the apartheid system.
+Kaplan compared the conciliatory attitude of Joseph towards his brothers with that of Nelson Mandela towards the leaders of the apartheid system.
 He quoted from Archbishop Tutu, who explained that “without forgiveness there is no future”.
 Kaplan wrote that “[t]he South African experience should fill every Jewish heart with the hope that people of all backgrounds can work together to overcome bigotry and political repression and to make a better tomorrow for all of the people of South Africa.
 If reconciliation and healing can be accomplished in one country, perhaps it can be accomplished all over the world.